wtnwin111/interview/README.md

         Write code to use this rand() generate 0 and 1 in the same possibility 0.5.
         Write code to generate 1,2,3 in same possibility 1/3 Write code to generate 1-N in the same possibility 1/N.
+    47) Given N points, every line go through 2 point, write code to find the line with largest slope.
+    48) Given a integer, write code to check if it's a square of some integer, can't use sqrt()

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?